Shahid429/X-Reply-AI/README.md

 ## Acknowledgments

 - Built with ❤️ using vanilla JavaScript
-- Uses the latest AI models for generating replies
+- Powered by Google's Gemini AI for high-quality responses
 - Lightweight and fast performance
+- Secure and private - your data stays on your device
 - Inspired by the need for more meaningful social media interactions